-Meet the Sea Hunter, the Navy’s New Ship That Doesn’t Need a CrewThe Veterans Site
+Meet the Sea Hunter, the Navy’s Drone Ship That Doesn’t Need A CrewThe Veterans Site

 Submarines have a new enemy on the surface of the ocean, and it’s called the Sea Hunter.
 This amazing vessel is 132 feet long, has a top speed of 30 mph, can travel 10,000 nautical miles without refueling, contains no offensive weaponry and has no human crew whatsoever.